openwdl/wdl/SPEC.md

 }
 ```

-The dependency graph now has to criss-cross between the `scatter (a in as)` block and the `scatter (b in bs)` block.
+The dependency graph now has to criss-cross between `scatter (a in as)` and `scatter (b in bs)`.
 This is **not** allowed.
-To avoid this criss-crossing between sub-sections, scatters may be split into separate `scatter` blocks over the same input array:
+To avoid this criss-crossing between sub-sections, you would create two separate `scatter`s over the same input array:

 ```wdl
 workflow my_workflow {